OrensteinLab/CROP/README.md

   python3 CROP.py sample.csv folder_name
 ```

-CROP creates a folder results/folder_name and generates a summary of frameshift rates and detailed Δlength files for each specific model.
+CROP creates a folder results/folder_name and generates a summary of frameshift rates and detailed Δlength files for each cellular-context it was trained on.

 ---